Codestian/ICT1011/README.md

 Step 2.0: Ensure you have Nodejs installed in your system. [ cd/hotel-backend npm install]

+Step 2.1: From hotel-backend, move the data.db file to the .tmp file which is hidden in hotel-backend.

-Step 2.1: Run your backend Strapi Server!! ---> [ cd/hotel-backend
+Step 2.2: Run your backend Strapi Server!! ---> [ cd/hotel-backend
 npm run develop ]

+Step 2.3: When running the backend, if issues are encountered during registration for Strapi.
+Here is the Super Admin credentials.
+Email: admin@email.com
+Password: Password1

 Step 3: Make sure your Strapi Sever has rooms Vacant! --> [ Go to http://localhost:1337/admin/content-manager/collectionType/api::room.room?page=1&pageSize=10&sort=id:ASC ]